ThibauldC/iceberg-maintenance-examples/README.md

 #### Code
-To simulate the arrival of a number of small files into our Iceberg warehouse, we can set a table property called `write.target-file-size-bytes` to 10Mb.Adding a few snapshots shows the presence of small files in the Iceberg data files:
+To simulate the arrival of a number of small files into our Iceberg warehouse, we can set a table property called `write.target-file-size-bytes` to 10Mb.
+Adding a few snapshots shows the presence of small files in the Iceberg data files:

 ![Small files in the Iceberg data files](images/small_files.png)